HsiangHung/Machine_Learning_Note/Anomaly_Detection/isolation_forest/README.md

 The following Python follows the blog: [[Carlos Mougan]][Isolation Forest from Scratch] and [[Hyunsu Kim]][Isolation Forest Step by Step].

-## Isolation tree and forest
+## 1. Isolation tree and forest

+### 1.A Algorithm

 This session explains how to build an isolation forest step by step [[Hyunsu Kim]][Isolation Forest Step by Step]

-1. **Step 1** — Subsampling data for training
+* **Step 1** — Subsampling data for training

-2. **Step 2** — Making binary decision tree: Suppose we have two attributes (i.e. Q1 or Q2) as shown below, random choice of an attribute and random choice of a Q1 or Q2 value between its min and max (i.e. Q1’)
+* **Step 2** — Making binary decision tree: Suppose we have two attributes (i.e. Q1 or Q2) as shown below, random choice of an attribute and random choice of a Q1 or Q2 value between its min and max (i.e. Q1’)

-3. **Step 3** — Repeat step 2 Iteratively until each data is isolated as a leaf or specified maximum depth is reached.
+* **Step 3** — Repeat step 2 Iteratively until each data is isolated as a leaf or specified maximum depth is reached.

 So far the step 1-3 can be summarized below

 ![](images/isolation_tree.png)

-4. **Step 4** — Feeding data set and calculating anomaly score, which defines as
+* **Step 4** — Feeding data set and calculating anomaly score, which defines as

 <a href="https://www.codecogs.com/eqnedit.php?latex=S(d)&space;=&space;e^{-\frac{E(h)}{c(n)}}" target="_blank"><img src="https://latex.codecogs.com/gif.latex?S(d)&space;=&space;e^{-\frac{E(h)}{c(n)}}" title="S(d) = e^{-\frac{E(h)}{c(n)}}" /></a>